newaetech/sonata-pcb/README.md

 See the [https://github.com/newaetech/sonata-rp2040](https://github.com/newaetech/sonata-rp2040) repo for the RP2040 firmware.

-See the [https://github.com/newaetech/sonata-fpga-test](https://github.com/newaetech/sonata-fpga-test) repo for the FPGA test bitstream project.
+See the [https://github.com/newaetech/sonata-fpga-test](https://github.com/newaetech/sonata-fpga-test) repo for the FPGA test bitstream project, which is used only for testing certain features, or can be used as the base for your own FPGA project.
+Most users should see the [Sonata System](https://github.com/lowRISC/sonata-system) repository instead to build the reference Sonata FPGA.

 ## License